-C. Any party may appear telephonically with prior approval of the assigned department.
+C. Any party may appear remotely with prior approval of the judicial officer.

-D. Unless otherwise ordered by the Court, the parties shall provide the Court with the following documents at the trial readiness hearing: Motions in limine, motions for judgment on the pleadings, proposed jury instructions, the joint neutral statement of the case, trial briefs, an exhibit list and a witness list.
-(Effective July 1, 2017; Rule 2.6.2 renumbered effective January 1, 2006; adopted as Rule 9.2 effective July 1, 2000)
+D. Unless otherwise ordered by the Court, the parties shall provide the Court with the following documents at the trial readiness hearing: motions in limine, motions for judgment on the pleadings, proposed jury instructions, the joint neutral statement of the case, trial briefs, exhibit lists and witness lists.
+(Effective January 1, 2023; Rule 2.6.2 renumbered effective January 1, 2006; adopted as Rule 9.2 effective July 1, 2000)